zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 ## Bind to a DataSource.

 We need to use a DataSource that represents the shopping cart to display the cart items and the total.
-To do this, we will pass the datasource as an option when the JavaScript call is made to initialize the widget.
+To do this, we will pass the DataSource as an option when the JavaScript call is made to initialize the widget.
 To be consistent with the other Kendo UI widgets, this parameter is named **dataSource**.

     $("#cart-menu").kendoCartMenu({